- Plenty of users who use PIN codes report getting a 0x8009002d error while trying to sign in.

 Sleep mode is useful if you want to save your current work and temporarily turn off your computer.

-All your opened applications will be available once you turn it on so you can easily continue where you left off.
+All your opened applications will be available once you turn them on so you can easily continue where you left off.

 Sleep mode is great if you want to preserve power, but it seems that Sleep mode might be responsible for the 0x8009002d error on Windows 10, and many users are suggesting that you turn it off.